ankane/eps/README.md

 ### LightGBM

-Pass the learning rate with: [master]
+Pass the learning rate with:

 ```ruby
 Eps::Model.new(data, learning_rate: 0.01)